National Roman Museum of Palazzo Massimo: Room VII (first floor)

 "Room VII" is an area devoted to divine figures, which, always used in villas and town houses, were intended to illustrate cultural values and the pantheon of gods of ancient Greece, but also the joy of life, as in the case of the African Acrobat, the Flautist Satyr, a naked Apollo and one in citharist costume, the Artemis armed with a headless quiver, Dionysus in the guise of Sardanapalus (from the Appian Way and probably derived from an original from the late 4th century BCE.
 B.C.) and a bronze youth (from the banks of the Tiber, of Hadrianic age that was inspired by models from the fourth century B.C.), Athena, Pan, Crouching Venus (marble copy from the bronze original by Doidalsas), the Eros archer by Lysippos (Villa dei Quintili on the Appian Way), a Thetis with a triton, and finally the Sleeping Hermaphrodite.

-Regarding the Sleeping Hermaphrodite, it depicts a young man, sleeping on his own cloak, with his head resting on his right arm, which serves as a pillow.
+The Sleeping Hermaphrodite depicts a young figure, sleeping on their cloak, with head resting on the right arm.
 The body lies on its side.
 The rear view, with the buttocks provocatively in the foreground, suggests the beauty of a female body.
 The front view, on the other hand, shows the erect male sex organ, which reveals the identity of the Hermaphrodite.
-According to the Latin poet Publius Ovidius Naso, he was a boy of great beauty who was transformed into an androgynous being with a dual sexual identity through a supernatural union with the nymph Salmacis.
+According to the Latin poet Ovid, he was a boy of great beauty who was transformed into an androgynous being with a dual sexual identity through a supernatural union with the nymph Salmacis.